-In addition to tackling overall violent crime, the Task group has been committed to reducing alcohol related violent crime over recent years and has worked closely with the night time economy to achieve this.
-However, the figures show us that this issue is still a priority for partners and we must work together to continue the good work of the Task Group.
+In addition to tackling overall violent crime, the Task group is committed to reducing alcohol related violent crime and will work closely with the night time economy to achieve this.

 Aim - To reduce violent crime, including alcohol related violent crime in Carlisle and Eden.
-Minimise the impact of alcohol misuse and work in partnership to ensure the night time economy is a safe place to work and visit.